Rotorua for free, cheap & not so cheap

 The spring is the largest in the North Island and the stream it feeds is home to rainbow and brown trout, and plenty of bird life.
 We returned the same way as we entered however the track is a loop and takes around 30 minutes return.
 To get there drive around Lake Rotorua to Hamurana village, the walk to the spring is next to the golf club.

-Happy Hour - Mezz Bar at Rydges Hotel, 272 Fenton Street opens at 5pm daily and happy hour is Friday from 5.30pm – 6.30pm.
+Happy Hour - Mezz Bar at Rydges Hotel, 272 Fenton Street has happy hour on Friday from 5.30pm – 6.30pm.
 Beer, selected spirits, house wine and house bubbly are $3 and complimentary bar snacks are served.
 The happy hour is very popular, arrive early to get a seat.
-Brew Craft Beer Pub at 1103 Tutanekai Street (Eat Streat) has Hoppy Hour on Fridays from 5pm-7pm.
-Another happy hour option is Our Backyard Pub at 1287 Eruera Street.
+Brew Craft Beer Pub at 1103 Tutanekai Street (Eat Streat) has Hoppy Hour on Fridays from 5pm-7pm, see What's On.
+Another happy hour option is Our Backyard Pub at 1287 Eruera Street, on Friday between 4pm-7pm wine and tap beer is $5.

-High Tea - Two options are Distinction Rotorua at 390 Fenton Street, high tea is $10.50 per person; and The Princes Gate Hotel at 1057 Arawa Street, high tea is $22 per person.
+High Tea - Two options are Distinction Rotorua at 390 Fenton Street, high tea is $10.50 per person; and The Princes Gate Hotel at 1057 Arawa Street, high tea from $28 per person.
 More details about both high teas.

 Hobbiton Movie Set & Farm Tours, Matamata (transfers from Rotorua, $110 including tour)